RFID Based Toll Collection System

 About Block Diagram:

-In the block diagram we can see that our project have 3 inputs and 3 outputs.
-The IR sensors detects vehicle arrival and RFID scans the ID.
-Then the micro-controller drives servo motor to pass the vehicle.
-LCD display is used to show information and buzzer for alarming purpose.
+In the block diagram, we can see that our project has 3 inputs and 3 outputs.
+The IR sensors detect vehicle arrival and RFID scans the ID.
+Then the micro-controller drives the servo motor to pass the vehicle.
+The LCD display is used to show information and buzzer for alarming purposes.
 The button is used to recharge the card.
-And the power supply which is supplying 5V DC to MCU from AC220V line.
+And the power supply which is supplying 5V DC to MCU from the AC220V line.

 Circuit diagram:

-Now, we will see the circuit diagram of our project:
+Now, we will see the circuit diagram of our RFID Based Toll Collection System:

 Working principle:

-Here in out project IR transmitter led and IR receiver diode is used to detect the vehicle arrival.
-D1 is IR transmitter which is transmitting a Infra Red beam to the receiver diode.
-The receiver diode is inversely connected with a pulled up resistor R5 which is driving a transistor Q2.
+Here in our project, an IR transmitter led and IR receiver diode is used to detect the vehicle arrival.
+D1 is an IR transmitter which is transmitting an Infra-Red beam to the receiver diode.
+The receiver diode is inversely connected with a pull-up resistor R5 which is driving a transistor Q2.
 When there is an IR beam detected by the receiver diode, the diode acts as a conductive path.
 The transistor Q2 then acts as cut-off mode.
-So we are getting 5V due to the pulled up resistor R6 which is feed to RA0 pin of PIC16F877A micro-controller.
+So we are getting 5V due to the pulled up resistor R6 which is feed to the RA0 pin of the PIC16F877A microcontroller.

-When there is an vehicle in between these transmitter and receiver, no IR beam is detected thus 0V is found at RA0 pin due to Transistor Q2’s on mode.
-In this way, we can detect any vehicle has arrived before the toll-plaza if we make a sensing gate just before the toll plaza.
+When there is a vehicle in between this transmitter and receiver, no IR beam is detected thus 0V is found at RA0 pin due to Transistor Q2’s on mode.
+In this way, we can detect any vehicle that has arrived before the toll plaza if we make a sensing gate just before the toll plaza.

 Now, the RFID module U2 (RDM6300) is connected via UART.
-The micro-controller has Tx & Rx pin for UART module and the RDM6300 also have Tx and Rx pin.
+The micro-controller has Tx & Rx pin for the UART module and the RDM6300 also has Tx and Rx pin.
 The Tx pin of RDM6300 is connected with the Rx pin of MCU.
-When RFID module detects a card ID, it prints that ID at its Tx pin and the micro-controller reads that ID through its UART module.
+When the RFID module detects a card ID, it prints that ID at its Tx pin, and the micro-controller reads that ID through its UART module.

 The buzzer BUZ1 is rated 12V.
 That is why we need a transistor Q1 to drive the buzzer.
-Both of our transistor is BC547 general purpose transistor.
+Both of our transistors is BC547 general purpose transistor.

-Finally the power supply unit of our project is designed with a step-down transformer which is converting the AC220V line into 12V ac.
-Then a bridge diode and a filter capacitor C1 makes it unregulated DC12V.
+Finally, the power supply unit of our project is designed with a step-down transformer which is converting the AC220V line into 12V ac.
+Then a bridge diode and a filter capacitor C1 make it unregulated DC12V.
 This 12V is supplied to a linear voltage regulator LM7805.
-This voltage regulator supplying 5V regulated voltage to micro-controller and LCD and servo motor.
+This voltage regulator supplies 5V regulated voltage to micro-controller and LCD and servo motor.
 A filter capacitor C2 is required just after the voltage regulator output to make it more smooth.

 Flow chart: